 Booking, Deposits and final payments:

-Your contract will be with our desinated German tour operator and payment will be made to them in Euro.
+Your contract will be with ECC Studienreisen, our German tour operator, and payment will be made to them in Euro.

 A deposit or final payment will be requested, depending on the date that you book.

 Geoff will remain your point of contact and he will be happy to answer any queries that you have.
 When you book, the German tour operator will send you an insurance document that guarantees your payment to them until the tour has been concluded.

 Your tour includes: